Handkock/SampleRestAPI/README.md

 ### This is Sample RESTful API to manipulate a simple counter

-In order to run the application, you have to install the docker and docker-compose running https://docs.docker.com/get-docker/
+In order to run the application, you have to ensure you have the docker and docker-compose running https://docs.docker.com/get-docker/

 Build and run the app with:
 ```bigquery